Exposing weak structures.

 Project Pelicore

-We took a universally tolerated maintenance burden and redesigned it out of the system entirely.
-The result is longer asset life for operators and a fundamentally different business model for manufacturers—one that replaces service dependency with data, predictability, and new recurring revenue.
+We took a universally tolerated maintenance burden and eliminated the burden by letting the system do the work.
+The result is materially extended asset life for operators and a fundamentally different business model for manufacturers and maintenance providers—one that replaces physical service dependency with data, predictability, and new recurring revenue.

 Project Miso

-We identified a subsystem that every manufacturer copies—and every operator dreads when it fails.
+We identified a weak subsystem that every manufacturer copies—and every operator dreads when it fails.
 By modularizing it into a replaceable unit, we eliminate a repair process that is often economically prohibitive and operationally disruptive.
-This architectural shift opens the door to new service models, faster deployment, and fundamentally different commercial strategies.
+This architectural shift opens the door to new service models, reduced deployment friction, and fundamentally different commercial strategies.

 → Architecture unlocked.
 New business models enabled.